Typhlomence/openttd-coronaai-fix/readme.txt

 Limitations:
 * Likely not to be compatible with all combinations of road vehicle and road type NewGRFs.
 * Function for checking infrastructure when the game is loaded might not be correct 100% of the time.
-* Does not save anything, so gap between checks of towns will restart upon loading the game.